Dominic Fortune

 Try as they might, they can’t seem to lose the spandex.

-Whereas eternal rivals DC seem to have the sleuthing gene built right in their corporate DNA (DC, after all, stands for “Detective Comics“), Marvel has always struggled to come up with a credible crime or detective comic.
+Whereas eternal rivals DC seem to have the sleuthing gene built right into their corporate DNA (DC, after all, stands for “Detective Comics“), Marvel has always struggled to come up with a credible crime or detective comic.

 Like, take Dakota North.
-Please.

-Okay Jessica Jones is pretty fantastic, and some incarnations of Luke Cage are pretty good, but I keep hoping Marvel will come up with a viable, private eye series.
+Okay Jessica Jones is pretty fantastic, and some incarnations of Luke Cage are pretty good, but I keep hoping Marvel will come up with a viable private eye series.

 Ladies and gentlemen, the much-ballyhooed at the time Sable and Fortune mini-series from 2006 ain’t it.